brijlnt/openai-sql/README.md

 ```

 ### Deploy azure function code
+Github action is used for deploying the function code to Azure Function app.

+1. Fork this repo.

-1. Create environment variables and secrets required for Github action.
+2. Create environment variables and secrets required for Github action in the copy.

-In the 'Settings -> Secrets and variables-> Actions' of you repo, create an environment variable called `AZURE_FUNCTIONAPP_NAME` and populate the name of the Azure function app.
-Create new secret `AZURE_FUNCTIONAPP_PUBLISH_PROFILE` under the 'Secrets' tab and copy past the contents of the publish profile of the function app from the Azure portal(overview -> 'Get publish profile').
+Go to 'Actions' tab and enable workflows.
+In the 'Settings -> Secrets and variables-> Actions' of the repo, create an environment variable called `AZURE_FUNCTIONAPP_NAME` and populate the name of the Azure function app.
+Create new secret `AZURE_FUNCTIONAPP_PUBLISH_PROFILE` under the 'Secrets' section and copy past the contents of the publish profile of the function app from the Azure portal(overview -> 'Get publish profile').

-2. Execute the Github action to deploy the code.
+3. Execute the Github action to deploy the code.

 Go to the 'Actions' tab of the repo and exectue the Git hub action `Deploy code to Azure Function App` to deploy the code.

-## Querying the database
+## Executing the natural language(English) queries

 1. Directly through Function API calls.